GStreamer/gstreamer/data/cross-files/README.md

 dependencies are required.

-Once the toolchain is installed and a Meson cross file is created, to build GStreamer simply run for example: `meson --cross-file cross-files/mingw_w64_x86-64.txt builddir`.
+Once the toolchain is installed and a Meson cross file is created, to build GStreamer simply run for example: `meson --cross-file data/cross-files/mingw_w64_x86-64.txt builddir`.

 ## Android

 Requires Android API level >= 28, previous versions are missing *iconv* dependency.

 - Download and extract the [NDK](https://developer.android.com/ndk/)
-- Create a standalone toolchain targeting your arch and API level:
-`./build/tools/make_standalone_toolchain.py --arch $arch --api $api --install-dir $toolchain_path`
-- Create a Meson cross file, you can use `android_arm64_api28.txt` as example and change CPU architectures and toolchain path.
+- Create a Meson cross file, you can use `android_arm64_api28.txt` as example and change CPU architectures and toolchain path using the prebuilt toolchains from the NDK.

 Notes:
 - On fedora the Android NDK requires the `ncurses-compat-libs` package.